Estimating the spectral density of unstable scars: Local density of states in open systems

 That way the expectation value of the Green's function is written in terms of the autocorrelation function $A(t)$, that can be approximated with $A_p(t)/N$, where $A_p(t)$ is the semiclassical ansatz for the autocorrelation function near the periodic orbit $p$, as for example in Eq.~(\ref{ScarA}), while the factor of $N^{-1}$ is introduced to account for the `nonlinear' effects~\cite{KapHel98}.
 Since $A(-t)=A^*(t)$ [and $A_p(-t)=A_p^*(t)$], the two terms of Eq.~(\ref{reacldos}) are respectively real and pure imaginary.
 While the latter is identified with the local density of states, the former [$R_0(E)$] is usually referred to as reactance in the electromagnetism/microwave cavity literature~\cite{ZhengOtt06}.
 The semiclassical autocorrelation function $A_p(t)$ is finally all we need to approximate the envelopes of both local density of states and reactance.

-Real and imaginary part of Eq.~(\ref{reacldos}), that together make the spectral density of the closed system, are thus plugged into Eq.~(\ref{ubersimpS}) for the spectral density of the open system.
-To have an idea of the outcome, we first explore the qualitative features of this approximation on the simple model of a fixed point with orthogonal stable/unstable manifold [cf. Eq.~(\ref{ScarA})].
+Real and imaginary parts of Eq.~(\ref{reacldos}), that together make the spectral density of the closed system, are thus plugged into Eq.~(\ref{ubersimpS}) for the spectral density of the open system.
+To have an idea of the outcome, we first explore the qualitative features of this approximation on the simple model of a fixed point with orthogonal stable/unstable manifolds [cf. Eq.~(\ref{ScarA})].
 As shown in Fig.~\ref{scarpreds}(a), the local density of states, which is peaked when the system is closed, gradually flattens by increasing dissipation, and tends to a uniform distribution in the limit of large couplings with the opening.
 That means that the very signature of localization fades away, and it appears as though dissipation suppresses the system-specific effects of scars, and restores the properties of RMT.
-One can immediately think of the dynamical implications of this result, first of all concerning the autocorrelation function, which is now expected to decay faster, like in the RMT scenario.
+One can immediately think of the dynamical implications of this result, first of all concerning the autocorrelation function, which is now expected to decay faster with an increased coupling to the opening, toward the RMT scenario [Fig.~\ref{scarpreds}(c)].
 In the next section we illustrate how this phenomenon seemingly contradicts the loss-induced enhancement of localization observed in the Husimi distributions, and in the statistics of wavefunctions.
 It is also shown how dissipation restores symmetry in a skewed local density of states, and thus voids the effect of the non-orthogonality of the stable/unstable manifolds.